 In many countries, reality may be far from this ideal.
 Decisions can be taken informally, with no record of their existence.
 Commitments may be made that run contrary to other established policies or initiatives.
 Powerful ministers can ignore or bypass cabinet if its decisions are not to their liking.
 Policies may be advanced and accepted without consideration of their costs or even their legality.
 Weak coordination may set ministries and agencies against each other or working at cross-purposes.
 A lack of follow-up may mean that decisions are never actually taken forward.
 As a result, many cabinet decisions — as many as two-thirds in some assessments — are never implemented.

 About the Center of Government Practice

-d) Supporting a community of practice that will gather and exchange experiences on COG issues among Bank staff and consultants; and
+- supporting a community of practice dedicated to gathering and exchanging experience on COG issues among Bank staff, clients and consultants; and

 - coordinating closely with others working on related topics, such as regulatory policy or sectoral service delivery, or other groups such as the Inter-American Development Bank and OECD.

 As indicated on the map above, the Bank has recently supported or is currently supporting COG reforms in a number of countries.

 More detailed information about several of these engagements is provided below:

 - Albania, where the new Delivery Unit in the Prime Minister’s Office is helping to coordinate and monitor delivery in six priority areas

 For a brief summary, see Center of Government Country Case: Albania